 An applicant for admission under the early decision plan must have his credentials on file by October 15 of his senior year.
-He will be notified by December 5 whether he has been accepted.
+He will be notified by December 15 whether he has been accepted.
 An accepted applicant is then expected to withdraw all applications to other colleges.
-An applicant who is not accepted under the early decision plan will be considered without prejudice for admission at the regular time in April, unless he receives notice of final rejection in December; however, in order to be considered in April it will be necessary for him to take the Level II Mathematics Test on January 9.
+An applicant who is not accepted under the early decision plan will be considered without prejudice for admission at the regular time in April, unless he receives notice of final rejection in December.